Adam & Eve Degenerative Effects of the Fall: Imperfections of Life

 The Spirit himself testifies with our spirit that we are God’s children.
 Now if we are children, then we are heirs—heirs of God and co-heirs with Christ, if indeed we share in his sufferings in order that we may also share in his glory.
 (New International Translation)

 What were the sufferings of Christ?

 He paid the penalty for each act of violation against the commands of God committed by each human from the first to the last--a retroactive atonement to cover all the penalties for the sins of humanity.
 In order to share in God's glory, all of humanity must endure the suffering of His Son.
-In other words, all people must humbly submit to life on Earth without becoming bitter and full of hatred as did Jesus Christ in order to get to heaven.
+In other words, all people must humbly submit to life on Earth without becoming bitter and full of hatred, following the example of Jesus Christ in order to get to heaven.
 Enduring in such a manner is also called bearing a cross.

 Disease will happen whether people believe in God or not.
 Aside from making a covenant with God to live a life of love and service, the commitment is for the duration of mortality.
 God wisely inflicts life on all of humanity to prepare people for eternity as His heirs with Christ.
 Adam and Eve paved the way by bringing mortality to pass with the fall in the Garden.
-Benjamin, an ancient King and prophet explains that
+Benjamin, an ancient King, and prophet explains,

 The resurrected Savior said,